 The TED posttest is similar to the TED pretest but the experiments are in novel domains; this allows us to determine if students have developed a robust understanding of experimental design.

 **As with the TED pretest, students can see their scores at the end (out of 9).

-This lesson helps students understand how to create and interpret histograms.
-It also includes a short assessment, provides corrective feedback to students and a final quiz score.
+This lesson helps students understand how to create and interpret histograms, which is important in interpreting experimental data outcomes.
+This lesson also includes a short assessment, provides corrective feedback to students and a final quiz score.